release-engineering/pom-manipulation-ext/README.md

          <version>2.0.0.Alpha1-rebuild-1</version>
 ```

+:large_blue_circle: Note that for existing dependencies that reference a property the tool will attempt to locate
+this property to update the version within the property.

 ### Direct Dependencies

 By default the extension will override dependencies from the remote BOM.
 This may be disabled via